blockchyp/developer-docs/docs/rest-api/terminal/index.rst

 about a specific terminal, including the terminal's IP Address and transient credentials.

-The example below shows a typical terminal route transaction.
+The example below shows a typical terminal route request.

 **GET: https://api.blockchyp.com/api/terminal-route?terminal=Cashier%20#1**::